 In Indianapolis, the most prominent example of a widespread urban infill project is Fall Creek Place on the Near Northside, in which, within the past decade, the City of Indianapolis used a HUD grant to transform an economically devastated, almost completely vacated neighborhood (once nicknamed “Dodge City” for its notorious crime rate) by filling it with residences, largely echoing the existing urban character of that portion of the city.
 Locally and nationally regarded as a successful urban revitalization initiative, Fall Creek Place did not arouse considerable remonstrances of gentrification because so much of the neighborhood consisted of vacant lots (demolished homes) and abandoned structures prior to the initiative.
 Though the end result has gentrified the area, the project was effectively couched in language of urban infill because it so carefully avoided and attempted to minimize the displacement sometimes associated with gentrification.

 Scattered throughout Herron-Norton Place (and much of this section of Northside Indianapolis, in fact) are the last remnants of the homes that used to be.
-The home has long been demolished, and all that remains are the stairs that once led from the sidewalk to the front porch; apparently the demolition crew deemed it too costly to rip out the pavement here.
-Metaphorically, these stairs to nothing remind us of the families of
+The home has long been demolished, and all that remains are the stairways that once led from the sidewalk to the front porch; apparently the demolition crew deemed it too costly to rip out the pavement here.
+Metaphorically, these stairs to nothing remind us of the families of Indianapolis’ gilded age, a network of affluence rent apart after decades of racial and economic turmoil, which is slowly patching itself together into a markedly different milieu.
+Literally, the stairways point out vacant lots and excellent opportunities for urban infill.

 Returning to those stairs to nowhere, they offer a strong portal for an investigation into what comprises true urbanism in a previously devastated neighborhood that is trying to recover.
 In some cases, they lead to a shaggy, largely overgrown lots with relatively mature trees:

-The stairs are difficult to see without my identification through the red circle.
+The stairways are difficult to see without my identification through the red circle.
 Ostensibly the home here was demolished quite some time ago, judging from the size of a trees growing precisely where the home’s foundation might have once stood.
 And it is highly unlikely that owners would have planted the smaller tree (more like an overgrown shrub) so close to the stairs that it impinges upon movement.
 Whether it is the neighbor in the large Queen Anne to its left who has planted trees and maintained the lawn to a relative degree, this property would appear rife with development potential.
-Here are two other strong examples:
+Here are two other strong examples of meaningless stairways:

 Again, the size of trees suggests that demolition predates the 1986 historic district designation.
 The stairs to nowhere simply reinforce the regularity of lot lines and the possibility for continued urban infill.